 CONCLUSION

-The k-modes clustering algorithm is an extension of the k-means clustering algorithm.
-The k-means algorithm is the most widely used centre based partitional clustering algorithm.
-Huang extends the k-means clustering algorithm to k-modes clustering algorithm to group the categorical data.
-The modifications done in the k-means are
+The k-mode clustering algorithm is an extension of the k-means clustering algorithm.
+The k-means algorithm is the most widely used center-based partitional clustering algorithm.
+Huang extends the k-means clustering algorithm to the k-modes clustering algorithm to group the categorical data.
+The modifications done to the k-means are

 - (i) using a simple matching dissimilarity measure for categorical objects,